 On or after August 4, 2013, prior to initiating any type of foreclosure proceeding (judicial or nonjudicial), a lender must request a resolution conference with the homeowner in accordance with the rules of the Oregon Foreclosure Avoidance Program.
 (The homeowner may also request a resolution conference with their lender by meeting certain requirements.
 See below for more information.)

-After the lender requests mediation, the Mediation Case Manager will send a Notice of Resolution Conference to both parties.
+After the lender requests mediation, the Mediation Case Manager (the service provider) will send a Notice of Resolution Conference to both parties.
 This request will include:

 - a range of dates within which the resolution conference will occur